Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Deep meta reinforcement learning

-Note that (\ref{eqn:mso_3}) defines the \textit{strategy optimization} (SO) problem to optimize the latent variables $c(\mathcal{E})$ for a strategy $\pi_\theta(s,c)$ and it will be solved by the Bayesian optimization described in Subsection III.C, and (\ref{eqn:mso_4}) defines a RL problem to determine the policy network parameters $\theta$ and could be solved by DRL algorithms.
+Note that (\ref{eqn:mso_3}) defines the \textit{strategy optimization} (SO) problem to optimize the latent vector $c(\mathcal{E})$ for a strategy $\pi_\theta(s,c)$ and it will be solved by the Bayesian optimization (BO) described in Subsection III.C, and (\ref{eqn:mso_4}) defines a RL problem to determine the policy network parameters $\theta$ and could be solved by DRL algorithms.
 We solve (\ref{eqn:mso_4}) using PARS algorithm presented in the following subsection. \textbf{Algorithm 1} gives the details of the proposed DMRL algorithm solving (\ref{eqn:mso_3}) and (\ref{eqn:mso_4}).
+As shown in \textbf{Algorithm 1} and Fig. \ref{fig:dmrl_flowchart}, the meta-learning algorithm includes two loops, the outer BO loop and the inner PARS loop.
+In the outer BO loop, for each iteration, we keep the weights $\theta$ of the universal policy $\pi_{\theta}(s,c)$ fixed and sample $K$ different environments $\mathcal{E}_{i}|i = 1,2,..,K$.
+We use Bayesian optimization to update the optimal latent vector $c(\mathcal{E}_{i})$ for each corresponding sampled environment $\mathcal{E}_{i}$ by solving (\ref{eqn:mso_3}).
+Note that during the Bayesian optimization to update the optimal latent vector $c(\mathcal{E}_i)$, for each different environments $\mathcal{E}_{i}$, we sample a total of $Q$ different contingencies.
+In the inner PARS loop, for each iteration, we sample $M$ different scenarios $\Gamma_{m\in M}=\{\mathcal{E}_{i\in K}\cup\mathcal{C}_{j\in Q}\}$, which is the combination of $K$ different environments $\mathcal{E}$ and $Q$ different contingencies $\mathcal{C}$.
+We keep the latent vector $c(\mathcal{E}_{i})$ for each sampled environment $\mathcal{E}_i$ fixed and use PARS to update the weights $\theta$ of the universal policy $\pi_{\theta}(s,c)$ by solving (\ref{eqn:mso_4}).
+At the end, this stage generates a well-trained universal policy $\pi_{\theta}(s,c)$ that is conditioned on the optimized latent vectors and works well for the sampled environments from the distribution of the environments $\bm{P}(E_{i})$.